 What has changed is that it became clear that Article 9 products should only contain investments that can be defined as sustainable within the meaning of the SFDR.1 The regulatory definition of sustainable investment within the SFDR is:

-The fund and its underlying assets should contribute to an environmental or social objective
+The strategy and its underlying assets should contribute to an environmental or social objective

 They must not do significant harm to any other environmental or social objective